HexHive/magma/index.md

 Magma is a collection of open-source libraries with widespread usage and a long history of security-critical bugs and vulnerabilities.
-In light of the need for better fuzzer evaluation, we front-ported bugs from previous bug reports to the latest versions of these libraries, which are constantly being updated with new patches and features, possibly introducing even more undiscovered bugs.
-This last fact allows us to continuously update Magma with new bugs as they are reported, instead of using old stale versions of the libraries.
+In light of the need for better fuzzer evaluation, we *front-ported* bugs from previous bug reports to the latest versions of these libraries.

-For each ported bug, we added in-line (source-code-level) instrumentation to collect ground-truth information about bugs reached (buggy code executed) and triggered (fault condition satisfied by input).
+For each ported bug, we added in-line (source-code-level) instrumentation to collect ground-truth information about bugs **reached** (buggy code executed) and **triggered** (fault condition satisfied by input).
 This instrumentation allows a monitoring utility to measure fuzzer progress in real time.

+Magma also includes the `captain` toolset which facilitates the process of building Magma targets and running campaigns.

 ## Included Libraries

-So far, we have added the following libraries to Magma:
+We selected a handful of diverse targets to include in the initial version of Magma.
+These targets were chosen from the Google [OSS-Fuzz](https://github.com/google/oss-fuzz) list of supported projects which are actively updated and developed:

 1. libpng
 1. libtiff